notepad-plus-plus/npp-usermanual/content/docs/preferences.md

 * Active tab unfocused indicator [foreground only] ⇒ If [Preferences > General > Draw a coloured bar on active tab](#highlighting) is enabled, and if both editor views are visible, this foreground colour will be used for drawing a thick bar along the long edge of the tab name of the other inactive view's active tab.
 * Active tab text [foreground only] ⇒ Selects the colour to be used for the filename displayed in the titlebar of the active tab.
 * Inactive tabs [background and foreground] ⇒ Selects the colour to be used for the filename displayed in the titlebars of all inactive tabs.
-* URL hovered [foreground only] ⇒ If [Preferences > MISC. > Clickable Link](#misc) is enabled, when your cursor is hovering over a URL, the URL's foreground colour will follow this setting.
+* URL hovered [foreground only] ⇒ If [Preferences > MISC. > Clickable Link](#misc) is enabled, when your mouse cursor is hovering over a URL, or if the caret is inside the URL text, then the URL's foreground colour will follow this setting.
 * Document map [background and foreground] ⇒ The foreground color will be semi-transparently overlayed over the miniature version of text that's currently visible in the editor; the background color will be semi-transparently overlayed over the miniature version of the text that isn't currently visible in the editor (this style is new to v8.1.5).
 * EOL Custom Color [background and foreground] ⇒ Sets the colors for the `CR`, `LF`, and `CRLF` indicators, which are also influenced by the [**Settings > Preferences > Editing > EOL** settings](#editing)